 A list of tools used to build this DIY outdoor gazebo roof

-Hammer, Measuring tape, chalk line, spirit level, Long straight edge, Hook blade knife, Compressor with framing gun (not necessary), circular saw set to 17mm deep cut, 15-20mm shank galvanized clout nails with a 10mm head, basic blade knife, 2 power cords, tin snips.
+Hammer, Measuring tape, chalk line, spirit level, Long straight edge, Hook blade knife, Compressor with framing gun (not necessary), circular saw set to 17mm deep cut, 15-20mm shank galvanised clout nails with a 10mm head, essential blade knife, two power cords, tin snips.

-If they are not you will need to use a plainer to take some off the tops of the rafters.
-Asphalt shingles are very low profile / flat and any difference in the rafter height will be seen easily in the finished roof.
+If they are not, you will need to use a plainer to take some off the tops of the rafters.
+Asphalt shingles are very low profile / flat, and you will see any difference in the rafter height easily in the finished roof.

 Here I have set up a basic plank between two ladders which is usually more than adequate for an outdoor gazebo job like this.

-This roof was 25 degree roof pitch.
-The minimum pitch for asphalt shingles is 9.5°.
-Between 9.5° pitch and 18.5° pitch you will need to use a special waterproofing barrier eg..
-IKO Armourguard – which is an adhesive backed rubberised membrane roll.
-It is also acceptable to use a double layer of asphalt saturated felt material.
-Between 60° pitch and vertical (steep slope) you will need to self seal each tab of asphalt shingles
+This roof was 25-degree roof pitch.
+The minimum slope for asphalt shingles is 9.5°.
+Between 9.5° pitch and 18.5° pitch, you will need to use a particular waterproofing barrier, e.g. IKO Armourguard – which is an adhesive-backed rubberised membrane roll.
+It is also acceptable to use a double layer of asphalt-saturated felt material.
+Between 60° pitch and vertical (steep-slope), you will need to self-seal each tab of asphalt shingles.

 TIP “Both on steep slopes and in high wind areas you should place a small dab of tar under each corner of each tab.
 This will prevent blow off.”

-I am checking the position of the plywood so that it comes to the outside edge of the Fascia board.
-I am spanning the plywood the long side horizontally which is manufacturers guidelines.
+I am checking the position of the plywood to match the outside edge of the Fascia board.
+I am spanning the plywood the long side horizontally, which is manufacturers guidelines.
 Always try to stagger the sheets of plywood for extra strength.

-TIP “Butt the tongue and groove ends of the plywood tight together but on the short sides leave a 2 – 3mm gap to allow for any expansion the plywood may have.”
+TIP “Butt the tongue and groove end of the plywood tight together but on the short sides leave a 2 – 3mm gap to allow for any expansion the plywood may have.”

-Once you have the first sheet of plywood in place you can hammer in a couple of nails to hold.
-Don’t hammer the nails where you are likely to cut the ply eg… on the end rafter or down the hip.
+Once you have the first sheet of plywood in place, you can hammer in a couple of nails to hold.
+Don’t beat the nails where you are likely to cut the ply, e.g. on end rafter or down the hip.

 TIP “Plywood will generally have a stamp on one side with ‘A-Bond AS/NZS 2004….’ lay this side facing up with all sheets for a clean underside and easier joining”.

 Here I am snapping a chalk line on the centre of the rafter for a clean straight cut.
-At this point measure the blade on your circular saw to cut exactly to the depth of the plywood to avoid any mistakes.
+At this point measure, the blade on your circular saw to cut precisely to the depth of the plywood to avoid mistakes.

-Sawdust on the plywood is very slippery so keep it clean.
-As you can see we are creating a fantastic deck that you can walk on as much as you like.
-No denting metal or cracking tiles on this outdoor gazebo.
+Sawdust on the plywood is very slippery, so keep it clean.
+As you can see, we are creating a fantastic deck that you can walk on as much as you like—no denting metal or cracking tiles on this outdoor pavilion.

-Click here to go to DIY GAZEBO ROOF GUIDE PART 2
+Click here to go to Patio Roofing Install Guide PART 2